The perturbative vacua in string geometry theory: Brief review on string geometry theory

 where the action is given by\footnote{The integral over the coordinates in \eqref{action of bos string-geometric model} are explicitly given by }

+where the parameter of ``quantum'' corrections $\beta$ in the path-integral of the theory is independent of that of quantum corrections $\hbar$ in the perturbative string theories.
+We distinguish the effects of $\beta$ and $\hbar$ by putting " " like "classical" and "loops" for tree level and loop corrections with respect to $\beta$, respectively, whereas by putting nothing like classical and loops for tree level and loop corrections with respect to $\hbar$, respectively.
 We use the Einstein notation for the index $I = \{d,(\mu \bar\sigma)\}$.
 The action consists of a scalar curvature $\mathcal R$ of a metric $\mathcal G_{I_1I_2}$, a scalar field $\varPhi$, a field strength $\mathcal H$ of a two-form field $\mathcal B$ defined on the Riemannian string manifolds.
 The equations of motion of this action \eqref{action of bos string-geometric model} can be consistently truncated to the ones of the NS-NS sector of the ten-dimensional supergravities \cite{Honda:2020sbl, Honda:2021rcd}.
 That is, this model includes all the string backgrounds in the NS-NS sector.
-Moreover, the supersymmetric extension of the action \eqref{action of bos string-geometric model} is strongly constrained by T-symmetry in string geometry theory, which is a generalization of T-duality among perturbative vacua in string theory \cite{Sato:2023lls}.
+Moreover, the action \eqref{action of bos string-geometric model} is strongly constrained by T-symmetry in string geometry theory, which is a generalization of T-duality among perturbative vacua in string theory \cite{Sato:2023lls}.
+It is natural that the backgrounds of perturbative string theory are included in the expectation values of the fields in a non-perturbative formulation of string theory.
+Actually, the fundamental fields in string geometry theory are extensions of those in the ten-dimensional supergravities.
+In order to minimize the number of the fundamental fields, the theory does not include such extensions of the massive modes in string theory.
+However, the massive modes are included non-trivially in the theory because the perturbative string theory is derived from string geometry theory as one can see in the next section.